gillianbc/blankbabel/README.md

 # Debug
 Includes a launch config for debugging the transpiled code - remember to do a build to refresh the contents of /lib before debugging

+# Jest
+Will regard anything named xxx.test.js or xxx.Test.js under the /src/tests folder as a test.
+As they are under src, this means that they're included in the babel transpile into the lib folder.
+Coverage is enabled.